TheGhostboi64/podstarrunner/README.md

 # About This Project
 This will revive the iPod Versions of Strong Bad Emails and more, by using a podcast xml.
-Teen Girl Squads and Strong Bad Email will have their seperate xml.
+Teen Girl Squads and Strong Bad Email will have their own seperate xml.